wellango/wellango.github.io/_posts/2024-03-15-helicopters.md

 ---
-title: 'Helicopter and New York City'
+title: 'What explains the rise in helicopter noise complaints in New York City?'
-date: 2023-03-10
+date: 2024-03-10
 permalink: /posts/2024/03/nyc-helicopters/
 author_profile: false
 tags: